 Why don’t investors realize that CDs are a better deal and move from bonds to CDs?
 I have a few theories, none of which I can prove definitively.
 They probably all have a kernel of truth.
 I’m offering these up as possible answers to TJ’s question.

 Bonds Used to Be Better

-Long term data for CDs are hard to come by.
+Long-term data for CDs are hard to come by.
 St. Louis Fed has data for 5-year CDs from Bankrate.com since December 2000.
 The following chart shows the yield of 5-year Treasury minus the yield of 5-year CDs since December 2000.
 Positive numbers above the red line indicate Treasury yields were higher than CD yields.

-Considering that agency and corporate bonds in a total bond market index fund usually have higher yield than Treasury, it’s fair to say that the bond fund had higher yield than CDs most of the time in the past.
+Considering that agency and corporate bonds in a total bond market index fund usually have a higher yield than Treasury, it’s fair to say that the bond fund had a higher yield than CDs most of the time in the past.
 People remembered that but didn’t notice that time changed.
 CDs have better yield now.

 Bonds Are Better Than Average CDs

 The data for CDs in the chart above are for average CDs.
 If you just walk into a random bank, you are not going to get a rate as good as bond yields.
 I see Wells Fargo offers a 58-month CD paying 0.5%, a far cry from a 5-year CD from CIT Bank paying 1.75%, a 7-year CD from Discover Bank paying 1.9%, or even higher at some credit unions.